puppetlabs/puppet-docs/source/pdk/1.0/pdk_generating_modules.md

    8. Where others can report issues: If you have a public bug tracker for your module, enter the URL.

 1. If the metadata that PDK displays is correct, confirm to generate the module.
 If it is incorrect, enter `n` to cancel and start over.

-Related topics:

-* Install PDK
-* Add a new resource provider with PDK

 {:.reference}
 ### Module contents